JahnStar/Unity-Data-Structures-Analysis/README.md

 This Unity component provides comprehensive performance testing and profiling capabilities for common C# data structures: Array, List, Dictionary, and HashSet.
 It offers both standard performance measurements and Unity Profiler integration for detailed memory analysis.

-### Features
+## Features

-Performance testing for multiple data structures Memory usage profiling
+- Performance testing for multiple data structures
+- Memory usage profiling
-Configurable test sizes and iterations
+- Configurable test sizes and iterations
-Automated test reporting
+- Automated test reporting
-File-based logging
+- File-based logging
-Unity Editor integration
+- Unity Editor integration

+## Installation

+1. Clone the repository
+2. Copy the DataStructureTest.cs file into your Unity project
+3. Attach the script to any GameObject in your scene
+4. Standalone Profiler Window must be open in Deep Profile mode for accurate profiling results

 ### Configuration